Local mail issues,

 LOCAL MAIL ISSUES, SCOTTISH ISLANDS

 Local mail issues exist for a number of Scottish islands.
 I gather that they are intended to send mail from the island to the mainland, where the UK Royal Mail takes over.
-However, I have never seen any postally used covers that might prove this.
+However, I had never seen postally used covers that prove this until 2015.
+Then, a visitor of my site mailed me a couple of scans of items (mostly holiday letters and cards) that prove that these issues really do occur postally used.
+I still have to find any items bearing stamps with fossils for my collection, however.

 Bernera Island stamp